DIRECTOR OF ACCESS TO DEGREE STUDIES

 2. Global Doing Democracy Research Project:http://doingdemocracy.ning.com/

 I am an international educationalist and researcher with diverse, transcultural and transnational experience in education.
 I have twenty-five years of educational experience in teaching and researching in elementary and secondary schools and universities, with experience in both minority and majority world contexts on four continents.
 In particular, I have worked with students and communities from diverse cultural, ethnic, socio-economic and linguistic backgrounds, and have engaged in research in these contexts.
-My research interests and experience include teacher education, social justice, democracy, critical pedagogy, critical global citizenship, critical multi/intercultural education, educational inclusion and diversity, as well as mathematics education.
+My research interests and experience include mathematics education, STEM education, curriculum studies, social justice education, democracy in education, critical pedagogy, critical global citizenship, critical intercultural education, and critical educational inclusion.
 I have taught in multicultural contexts in Canada and in South Africa in highly multi-lingual and multi-cultural and indigenous contexts as well as contexts of socio-economic disadvantage.
 My work and contributions in the Middle East were also within diverse communities.